Skip to content

 3.0:16.0 dB0.50025.0%1.249 dBPoor — likely triggers PA foldback

-A few things jump out from this table.
-The jump from 1.5:1 to 2.0:1 nearly triples the reflected power (4% → 11%).
-And at 3.0:1, a full quarter of your transmit power never reaches the antenna — that's the equivalent of dropping your PA output by 1.25 dB before you even account for cable loss.
-Most modern transmitters will begin reducing output power or shutting down entirely when VSWR exceeds 2:1 to 3:1 to protect the final stage.
+A few things really stand out here.
+Look at the jump from 1.5:1 to 2.0:1 — reflected power nearly triples from 4% to 11%.
+That's a big deal.
+And at 3.0:1?
+A full quarter of your transmit power never even reaches the antenna.
+That's like dropping your PA output by 1.25 dB before you even start thinking about cable loss.
+Most modern transmitters will start backing off output power or shutting down entirely when VSWR hits somewhere between 2:1 and 3:1.
+They do this to protect the final stage from excessive reflected power, which can overheat or damage the output transistors.

 When Return Loss Is the Better Metric